Guidance

 • spitting out after brushing, rather than rinsing with water, to avoid diluting the fluoride concentration

-Maintain good dietary practice in line with the Eatwell Guide including avoiding or minimising sugar sweetened drinks (especially carbonated) and fruit juice and/or smoothies (limited to 150ml per day).
+Advice Maintain good dietary practice in line with the Eatwell Guide including avoiding or minimising sugar sweetened drinks (especially carbonated) and fruit juice and/or smoothies (limited to 150ml per day).
 Good practice

-Assess tooth wear using a validated tool (for example Basic Erosive Wear Examination (BEWE)) at the start of any new course of treatment.
+Professional intervention Assess tooth wear using a validated tool (for example Basic Erosive Wear Examination (BEWE)) at the start of any new course of treatment.
 Good practice

-Patients at higher risk (those with accelerated tooth wear)
+Table 4b: prevention of tooth wear in patients at higher risk (those with accelerated tooth wear)

-Identify possible sources of risk: intrinsic, extrinsic and mechanical (see Chapter 7).
+Identify possible sources of risk: intrinsic, extrinsic and mechanical (see chapter 7).
 Good practice

 Support patient in risk reduction and management.
 Good practice